Employers can receive:

 Choose UCalgary Continuing Education as your training provider

 Applications must be submitted by the employer on behalf of the employee.
 Continuing Education can provide quotes for your grant application.
 Please see the Canada Alberta Job Grant Applicant Guide for more information.

 UCalgary Continuing Education training opportunities

-Business Seminars: More than 60 seminars are available and are designed to enhance communication, leadership and management skills, and personal effectiveness.
-These seminars range from three hours to multiple full-day sessions, with most running from 8:30 am to 4:30 pm, at the main or downtown campus.
+Business Seminars: These seminars are designed to enhance communication, leadership and management skills, and personal effectiveness.
+They range from three hours to multiple full-day sessions, with most running from 8:30 am to 4:30 pm at the main or downtown campus.
 View Business Seminars...

 Online and On Campus Courses: Hundreds of courses are offered each term in business, conflict resolution, computing technology, leadership, management, teaching adults and more.
 View courses...

-For more information about how you can take advantage of the Canada-Alberta Job Grant and for assistance with completing the application for funding, please contact us at firstname.lastname@example.org or 403-220-2866.
+For more information about how you can take advantage of the Canada-Alberta Job Grant, please contact us at firstname.lastname@example.org or 403-220-2866.